hm-lang/core/proposals/comments.md

     ===
     and this will still be a comment.
 ===

+string Z = "hello" # this statement will run, of course
 ```

 ## Incorrect syntax: encountering an unindented line in a multiline comment